“Don’t you think we’d better leave a bit early so we’re sure we don’t miss mister Mus? I don’t want to fail him,” said Gramm to his sister.

 “Ok,” said Mills.
 “But be quiet now, we don’t know who’s about tonight.”

 The children cracked the heavy barn door and scanned the road.
 The only sounds were the occasional hoots of an owl and the rustling of the mice behind them in the barn.
 They crept out into the yard and dashed across to the low stone wall beside the road.
-The cemetery opposite appeared far more threatening in the pale moonlight than it had in the light of day.
+Beyond a tiny unplanted field lay the the cemetery, which appeared far more threatening in the pale moonlight than it had in the light of day.
 Long shadows cast by the low moon stretched out like fingers reaching for them.

-Mills squeezed Gramm’s hand and the children scurried across the road to the cemetery gate.
+Mills squeezed Gramm’s hand and the children scurried across to the cemetery gate.

 “That’s odd,” said Gramm.
 “The gate’s a bit open.”